RahulRJB/Obsidian-RJB/My Vault/Notes/Multithreading vs Multiprocessing.md

 	- ![[Attachments/Pasted image 20250324222057.png]]

 - Parallelism:
 	- Processes in Python can execute truly simultaneously (in parallel), especially on multi-core CPUs.
-As the video illustrates, threads from different processes (process 0 and process 1 in their example) can run at the same time because they belong to separate memory spaces of 2 diff processes and are managed independently by the operating system.
+Threads from different processes (process 0 and process 1 in their example) can run at the same time because they belong to separate memory spaces of 2 diff processes and are managed independently by the operating system.

 - [[Global Interpreter Lock]] (GIL):